nf-core/mag/docs/output.md

 **Output files:**

 * `GenomeBinning/QC/BUSCO/`
   * `busco_downloads/`: All files and lineage datasets downloaded by BUSCO when run in automated lineage selection mode.
-Can be used to reproduce analysis (with the same parameters and assuming the pipeline was run using settings for reproducibility, see the [nf-core/mag website documentation](https://nf-co.re/mag/usage#reproducibility)).
+(Can currently not be used to reproduce analysis, see the [nf-core/mag website documentation](https://nf-co.re/mag/usage#reproducibility) how to achieve reproducible BUSCO results).
   * `reference/*.tar.gz`: BUSCO reference lineage dataset that was provided via `--busco_reference`.

 Besides the reference files or output files created by BUSCO, the following summary files will be generated: